osuosl/cs312/source/slides/10_cfg_mgt.rst

   - CI runs all tests in the tests directory on every push

 * Code review by another team member, approve merge/pull request
-* Push to master with all tests passsing triggers a deploy to staging via bin/deploy.sh
+* Push to master with all tests passing triggers a deploy to staging via bin/deploy.sh
 * Deployment to production is currently manual

 What works?
 What doesn't?